-The good news is your brain makes physical changes based on the repetitive things you do and experiences you have in your life.
-The bad news is your brain makes physical changes based on the repetitive things you do and experiences you have in your life.
-This works both for you and against you.
+The good news is your brain makes physical changes based on the repetitive things you do and experiences you have.
+The bad news is your brain makes physical changes based on the repetitive things you do and experiences you have.
+This morphing capability of your brain, known as neuroplasticity, works both for you and against you.

-Neuroplasticity, the ability of the brain to change its own structure and function through thought and activity, is an amazing, empowering truth of the last decade.
-It has implications and possibilities in almost every aspect of human life and culture.
-This same characteristic also makes the brain very vulnerable to outside and internal, usually unconscious, influences.
-Norman Doidge, in his book The Brain That Changes Itself refers to this as “the plastic paradox.”
+Neuroplasticity, the ability of the brain to change structure and function based on input from repeated behaviors, emotions, and thoughts is an empowering truth of the last decade with far reaching implications and possibilities for almost every aspect of human life and culture.
+However, this same characteristic, making your brain amazingly resilient, also makes it very vulnerable to outside and internal, usually unconscious, influences.
+In his book The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science, Norman Doidge calls this the “plastic paradox.”

 Think about it.
-The brain actually wires itself and forms neuronal connections based on what you do repeatedly in your life.
-Vegging out on TV.
-Getting a sugar fix.
-Sipping a soda.
-Drinking the morning cup of joe.
-Fixing a drink to unwind after work.
+Your brain actually wires itself and forms neuronal connections based on what you do over and over in your life.
+Vegging out in front of the TV.
+Having a sugar fix.
+Sipping soda.
+Drinking your morning cup of coffee.
+Fixing a cocktail to unwind after work.
 Smoking cigarettes.
-Burning a joint to take the edge off.
-Having a hit of harder stuff.
-Biting fingernails.
-Whether you call them bad habits or addictions, they become wired into your brain.
+Biting your fingernails.
+Whether you want to call them bad habits or addictions, these activities literally become wired into your brain.

-Not all addictions are to substances as an addiction is any compulsive habit.
-People can be addicted to almost anything: exercise, facebook, pornography, shoes, negative self talk, etc… All addiction involves neuroplastic changes in the brain, and a person experiences cravings because their plastic brain has become sensitized to the substance or experience.
+An addiction is a compulsive habit which can form around almost anything: exercise, Facebook, pornography, shoes, negative self talk, etc… All addiction involves neuroplastic change in the brain, and a person experiences cravings because their plastic brain has become sensitized to the substance or experience they desire.

-When the craving is satisfied, dopamine, the feel good neurotransmitter and an essential component of neuroplasticity, is released.
-The same shot of dopamine that makes someone happy also assists in making neuronal connections.
+When a craving is satisfied, dopamine, a feel good neurotransmitter, is released in the brain.
+The same shot of dopamine that makes you happy is an essential component to neuroplasticity and making neuronal connections which reinforce your behavior.

-When a person kicks a habit, the addictive neuronal circuits in the brain become weaker and less active over time without the reinforcement of the behavior, but they’re still in place.
-Alcoholics Anonymous insists that there are no “former alcoholics.”
-They are right!
-The pathways are still there and can be reactivated.
+When a person kicks a habit, the addictive neuronal circuits in the brain become weaker and less active over time without the regular reinforcement of the behavior or substance, but they still exist for a while and can easily be reactivated.